-Overview: Qualitative data from the focus group and in-depth interviews provided further support for the "train the trainer" model utilizing CHWs as the primary vehicle for reaching a wider refugee audience in Rhode Island.
-As the nutrition education needs varied between refugees from differing geographical regions and cultural backgrounds, a PD series was held for CHWs, interpreters, and other community leaders working with refugees from East Africa, the largest refugee group resettling in Rhode Island in the last ten years.
+Overview: Qualitative data from the focus group and in-depth interviews provided further support for the "train the trainer" model utilizing CHWs as the primary vehicle for reaching a wider refugee population audience in Rhode Island.
+As the nutrition education needs varied between refugee populations from differing geographical

-To inform the development of this PD series, the student from Brown University who conducted the qualitative formative research conducted a survey of East African refugee households in Rhode Island.
+To inform the development of this PD series, the student from Brown University who conducted the qualitative formative research conducted a survey of East African refugee population households in Rhode Island.
 The first part of the survey included questions about dietary change and barriers and facilitators to navigating the U.S. food environment.
 The second part of the survey gauged interest in receiving nutrition education from CHWs through a SNAP-Ed class.
 Participants were presented with several potential nutrition topics to learn about and were asked to rank the importance of each concept.
 The survey underwent cognitive testing with the CHWs to ensure appropriateness of questions and overall comprehensibility of all survey items.